akleemans/cp-logic/README.md

     C = cnf(A) OR NOT nnf(NOT B OR p0)

-There are many other formulas which (instead of a formula) will give you an explicit result like a boolean value, a integer or a drawn tree.
+There are many other functions which (instead of a formula) will give you an explicit result like a boolean value, an integer or a drawn tree.
 For a simple satisfiability test, use

     sat(A)